Structured Settlements vs. Other Investment Alternatives

 What if I just took a lump sum and invested it myself instead of a structured settlement?

-The income generated by investment of a large cash lump sum settlement would likely subject the plaintiff to higher tax brackets.
+The income generated by investment of a large cash lump sum settlement could subject the plaintiff to higher tax brackets.
 Therefore, considering federal and state taxes and your tax bracket, you would need to earn 20% to 40% greater rates each and every year throughout a lifetime (or the term of the structured settlement if not a lifetime or life contingent annuity) to equal the same rate of return as the structured settlement on a net after-tax basis.
 The number that you need to earn on a taxable basis to equal the internal rate of return on the structured settlement payments is sometimes referred to as the

 "taxable equivalent yield" or "taxable equivalent internal rate of return".
-Click on the blue link to access a handy table that will help you compare.

 Liquidity can be provided by pairing the structured settlement with a settlement preservation trust, settlement conservation trust, or a special needs trust if there is a need to protect public benefits.
 The use of a "structured annuity backstop" is a strategy that facilitates a greater cash component and greater liquidity.

+Structured settlement annuities are regulated insurance products sold by license agents or brokers.
 Structured settlement payments are contractually guaranteed through customized (bespoke) structured annuities that we place with a multi-billion dollar life insurance company (or companies).
 If you have any doubts and think you can do better with your investments while minimizing risk, consider

 "Monte Carlo simulation" as an effective means to illustrate (to attorneys or plaintiffs) the volatility of investment returns with certain hypothetical investment mixes (on settlement proceeds) against the amount and timing of the plaintiff's absolute needs.
 It may be helpful to you.